project-march/ProjectMarch/doc/useful_tools/event_stream_processing.rst

 *
     One can use the Python 3 module `esppy <https://github.com/sassoftware/python-esppy>`_.
     Using this with `Jupyter Lab  <https://jupyter.org/>`_ for instance can give you live information on your model.
-    This can also be used for live data visualisation.
+    This can also be used for live data visualization.

 *
     One can also let the March software subscribe to a window.